-Her Kickstarter funded 360 video and documentary work, and has screened at festivals nationwide, including the 2016 Mill Valley Film Festival.
+Her Kickstarter funded 360 video and documentary work has screened at festivals nationwide, including the 2016 Mill Valley Film Festival.

-Her documentary, New Mo’ Cut David Peoples’s lost film of Moe’s Books, winner, Best Editing Filmstock Film Festival, is archived at U.C.
+Her documentary, New Mo’ Cut David Peoples’s lost film of Moe’s Books, winner, Best Editing, Filmstock Film Festival, is archived at U.C.
 Berkeley’s Bancroft Library.

-In 2017 she became an administrator for ARVR Women and Allies where she launched the group’s Futurist in Residence program to increase multicultural leadership in immersive media.
+In 2017 she became a Co-chair for ARVR Women and Allies where she launched the group’s Futurist in Residence program to increase multicultural leadership in immersive media.
 Funded by the Center for Cultural Innovation with support from the Kenneth Rainin Foundation, the program puts state-of-the-art augmented reality headsets Magic Leap One and HoloLens 2 in the hands of women of color artists to gauge their impact on art, design and the future.

 Siciliana received her BFA in Film/Video from CalArts.